By default, your charts load data from the data source, when the dashboard is opened. Once opened, the dashboard will not refresh again.

 Hourly refreshing is available starting from Client reporting plan.

 Slemma can automatically refresh your data.
-Starting from Small business plan, all integrations, regardless of data source type, have a default refresh rate at 00:00 local time.
+All integrations, regardless of data source type, have a default refresh rate at 00:00 local time.
 All datasets created from these integrations will have this default refresh rate, unless the default is changed.

 There are two ways to view/change data refresh schedule: